Translated by Hilary Keyes

 6. The Tale of Genji Museum

-Thought to be the first full-length novel in the world, "The Tale of Genji" is perhaps the most well-known work of Japanese literature in the world.
+Thought to be the first full-length novel in the world, "The Tale of Genji" is perhaps the best-known work of Japanese literature in the world.
 Written by Murasaki Shikibu, the tales describe the main character's love affairs during Japan's Heian era (794 - 1185), this tale is still read and loved by people today.
-At The Tale of Genji Museum in Uji, visitors can learn all about this literary and historical masterpiece.
+At Tale of Genji Museum in Uji, visitors can learn all about this literary and historical masterpiece.

 Plan to spend a couple of hours looking at the art, videos, and related literature to enter the world of Genji and life in ancient Japan.

 The Uji Bridge spans the Uji River, and is located a 5 minute walk from JR Uji Station.
 If you want to head from Uji Station to Ujigami Shrine, Uji Shrine, or the The Tale of Genji Museum, then you will have to cross this bridge.tt

 The river looks very beautiful here, making this the ideal location for taking pictures.

 Recommended Uji Trip Itinerary

 As Uji is so close to Kyoto, those planning on traveling to Kyoto with extra time should include a day in Uji in their travel plans.
 The major sites in Uji are located nearby one another, making it easy to access each one of the spots.

 Morning: Leave from Kyoto Station